Bird

-Birds are feathered theropod dinosaurs and constitute the only known living dinosaurs.
+Birds evolved from earlier theropods, and thus constitute the only known living dinosaurs.
 Likewise, birds are considered reptiles in the modern cladistic sense of the term, and their closest living relatives are the crocodilians.
 Birds are descendants of the primitive avialans (whose members include Archaeopteryx) which first appeared during the Late Jurassic.
-According to DNA evidence, modern birds (Neornithes) evolved in the Middle to Late Cretaceous, and diversified dramatically around the time of the Cretaceous–Paleogene extinction event 66 mya, which killed off the pterosaurs and all non-avian dinosaurs.
+According to some estimates, modern birds (Neornithes) evolved in the Late Cretaceous or between the Early and Late Cretaceous (100 Ma) and diversified dramatically around the time of the Cretaceous–Paleogene extinction event 66 million years ago, which killed off the pterosaurs and all non-ornithuran dinosaurs.

-Many social species pass on knowledge across generations, which is considered a form of culture.
-Birds are social, communicating with visual signals, calls, and songs, and participating in such behaviours as cooperative breeding and hunting, flocking, and mobbing of predators.
+Many social species preserve knowledge across generations (culture).
+Birds are social, communicating with visual signals, calls, and songs, and participating in such behaviour as cooperative breeding and hunting, flocking, and mobbing of predators.
 The vast majority of bird species are socially (but not necessarily sexually) monogamous, usually for one breeding season at a time, sometimes for years, and rarely for life.
 Other species have breeding systems that are polygynous (one male with many females) or, rarely, polyandrous (one female with many males).
 Birds produce offspring by laying eggs which are fertilised through sexual reproduction.
 They are usually laid in a nest and incubated by the parents.
 Most birds have an extended period of parental care after hatching.

 Many species of birds are economically important as food for human consumption and raw material in manufacturing, with domesticated and undomesticated birds being important sources of eggs, meat, and feathers.
 Songbirds, parrots, and other species are popular as pets.
 Guano (bird excrement) is harvested for use as a fertiliser.
 Birds figure throughout human culture.
 About 120 to 130 species have become extinct due to human activity since the 17th century, and hundreds more before then.
 Human activity threatens about 1,200 bird species with extinction, though efforts are underway to protect them.
 Recreational birdwatching is an important part of the ecotourism industry.

 Evolution and classification

 The first classification of birds was developed by Francis Willughby and John Ray in their 1676 volume Ornithologiae.

 Carl Linnaeus modified that work in 1758 to devise the taxonomic classification system currently in use.
-Birds are categorised as the biological class Aves in Linnaean taxonomy.
-Phylogenetic taxonomy places Aves in the clade Theropoda.
+Birds are usually categorised as a biological class in traditional evolutionary taxonomy.
+Modern phylogenetic taxonomy places Aves in the clade Theropoda, sometimes with a Linnean rank lower than class, such as subclass or infraclass.